malgorithms/toffee/README.md

 </div>
 ```

-Like Express's `partial` function, Toffee's function passes websrv-published vars to the child template.
+Like Express's `partial` function, Toffee's function passes all available vars to the child template.
 For example, in the above code, "session" would also be available the user_menu.toffee file.
 If you don't want this to be available,
 in Express 3.0 you can use Toffee's `snippet` function, which sandboxes it: